danvalent1ne/danvalent1ne.github.io/_pages/methods.md

 {% include base_path %}

-<span style="color:blue;font-size=30pt">CV</span>
+<span style="color:blue;font-size=30pt">Research</span>
 ======
 I work on characterising exoplanet atmospheres using the transit method.
 In particular, I use secondary eclipse observations, when a transiting exoplanet is eclipsed by its host star, to characterise the daysides of these exotic worlds.
-I do this using two primary methods:
+I do this using two primary methods: emission spectroscopy and eclipse mapping.

 Emission Spectroscopy
 ======